woohoolabs/yin/README.md

 #### Documents

-The following sections will guide you through creatingdocuments for successful responses and creating or building error documents.
+The following sections will guide you through creating documents for successful responses and creating or building error documents.

 ##### Documents for successful responses